Jean Blashfield Black: Career

 In 1967, Wallace Black started his own company, New Horizons Publishers, and asked Blashfield to come back to Chicago as his editor-in-chief to create a 14-volume aviation and space encyclopedia: "It seemed like too good an opportunity to miss, so I left London and came back to the United States.
 It was quite a challenge overseeing the work on a science encyclopedia for high school students and adults.
 The science was much more involved than it had been on the earlier set, but there were a lot of benefits, too [...]
 The Air Force flew me to a number of special events, including the rollout of the C-5 aircraft where President Johnson spoke.
 I saw the launch of the first Saturn V rocket from Cape Kennedy, and I spent a lot of time in Washington, D.C."
 Above and Beyond: The Encyclopedia of Aviation and Space Sciences was published in 1968.
 After that, Blashfield moved to Washington, D.C., and worked as a freelance editor and writer.

 In 1976, Wallace Black, now widowed, had come to Washington on business.
 "We got together for dinner one night [...] and three months later we were married."
 The next year, the Blacks moved to Lake Geneva, Wisconsin, and then had two children, a son, Winston, and a daughter, Chandelle.

 A friend introduced her to Rose Estes, who wrote a number of the early Endless Quest books for TSR.
 "I didn't know about TSR, even though it was only a few miles away.
 I had heard of the Dungeons & Dragons game, of course, but I had no idea it was published in Wisconsin."
 As she was already experienced as an industry editor, Jean Black was hired as Education Editor for TSR's new education department, which was created to sell classroom modules for use by teachers.
 She worked with Jim Ward to put together an education program.
-TSR decided not to hire an educational sales staff and the department ultimately failed, and while Black would push for other educational ideas TSR did not take advantage of these.
-Black then became the Managing Editor of TSR's new Book Department, and would use the success of TSR's gamebooks as a step toward the release of the Dragonlance novels.
-Black picked Tracy Hickman and Margaret Weis to write first Dragons of Autumn Twilight (1984) and then the rest of the books in the Dragonlance Chronicles series.
+TSR decided not to hire an educational sales staff and the department eventually failed, and while Black suggested other educational ideas TSR did not take advantage of these.
+Black then became the Managing Editor for TSR's new Book Department, and leveraged the success of TSR's gamebooks as a step toward the release of the Dragonlance novels.
+Black chose Tracy Hickman and Margaret Weis to write first Dragons of Autumn Twilight (1984) and then the rest of the books in the Dragonlance Chronicles.
 She also wrote a number of gamebooks, including Master of Ravenloft (AD&D Adventure Gamebook #6), Ghost Tower (Super Endless Quest Book #2), and Villains of Volturnus (Endless Quest Book #8).